kylecorry31/Trail-Sense/app/src/main/res/raw/guide_survival_chapter_overview.md

 Even if you don't have a signal with your carrier, you may still be able to call emergency services.
 If you can't make a call, try sending a text message.
 Check your phone periodically to see if you have a signal, but otherwise keep it off or in airplane mode to conserve battery.
 You may get a better signal by climbing to higher ground or moving to an open area.

 ### Whistle
-A whistle is a simple and effective signaling device.
 Three short blasts are the universal signal for help.
 You may want to cover your ears when using the whistle at full volume.

 ### Signal mirror
-A signal mirror is a highly effective daytime signaling device, especially in sunny conditions.
 Hold the mirror with one hand and extend your other arm in front of you with your fingers in a V-shape.
 Reflect sunlight onto your fingers and slowly move the mirror to direct the reflected light toward potential rescuers or aircraft.

 ### Smoke
 Smoke can attract attention during the day.
 You can create a lot of smoke by burning green vegetation.
 Be sure to do this safely.